HOW TO WRITE AN ISLAMIC WILLs

-According to hadith on will in Islam, it must contain the following sections:
+According to the hadith on will in Islam, it must contain the following sections:

 - Your testimony

-- Your debts and from whom should it be collected if you fail to pay it before death
+- Your debts and from whom should they be collected if you fail to pay them before death

 - If someone has kept his/her things with you, who shall collect it

-- Sadqah or donation in the name of ALLAH (it must not be more than 1/3rd of the total estate
+- Sadaqah or donation in the name of ALLAH (it must not be more than 1/3rd of the total estate